pensjonatus/flash-fiction/blog/studded-with-souls.md

 ---
-title: 'Studded with Souls'
+title: Studded with Souls
 date: '2013-12-31'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I remember my last moments.
 There was some pain, but a lot of relief.
 I was not